ursonate/schwitters/README.md

 i started poking around on github not really knowing what i was doing
-I'm sure other products do some things differently.
+I'm sure other products do some things differently. taking this away.
-But is the plumbing all the same?

-hey i'm adding stuf
+hey i'm adding stuff
 it's a whole new world
 oh, hello world